reiryuki/Mi-Sound-Redmi-K40-Magisk-Module/README.md

 # Mi Sound Redmi M2012K11AC Magisk Module

+## DISCLAIMER
+- Dolby apps and blobs are owned by Dolby™.
+- The MIT license specified here is for the Magisk Module, not for Dolby apps and blobs.

 ## Descriptions
 - Dolby Atmos soundfx EQ with MiSound app by Xiaomi Inc.
 - Global type soundfx